 Chicken pot pie is one of our favorite fall and winter comfort foods, but making it from scratch can be time consuming.
-I transformed my regular version into a flavor-packed slow cooker version, I can’t wait for you to try out my slow cooker chicken pot pie!
+I transformed my regular version into a flavor-packed crockpot version, I can’t wait for you to try out my slow cooker chicken pot pie!

 This recipe actually cooks in two stages.
 Stage one is the filling mixture – easy and straightforward.
 Second is the biscuit mixture – also easy and straightforward!
 Let’s dive in and I’ll show you exactly what to do.

-First off, I like to use chicken thighs in the slow cooker because I think they stay more moist.
+First off, I like to use chicken thighs in the crockpot because I think they stay more moist.
 If you prefer to use chicken breasts, don’t hesitate to sub them out!
 I usually sub two chicken thighs for 1 chicken breast.

-I like to always put the veggies in the bottom of the slow cooker.
+I like to always put the veggies in the bottom of the crockpot.
 It provides a nice bed for the chicken to rest on and ensures it doesn’t get burned or overcooked.
 Is there anything more beautiful than chopped veggies??

 Now, I know this picture looks a little gross but it’s just chicken coated in the flour.
-I lay the chicken in the slow cooker, sprinkle the flour over the top, and then move everything around a little to make sure it’s all evenly coated.
+I lay the chicken in the crockpot, sprinkle the flour over the top, and then move everything around a little to make sure it’s all evenly coated.

 Next is the broth.
 I loooooove homemade chicken broth but I also don’t always have time to make it – so use whatever you have.
 But isn’t using homemade so satisfying?

-Add all of the broth to the slow cooker and don’t worry about mixing anything.
+Add all of the broth to the crockpot and don’t worry about mixing anything.
 The magic will happen on its own!